varmachintalapati/Accounts/README.md

-# Transactions API
+# Users API

-A public REST API endpoint that provides transaction data with optional filtering capabilities. **This API is configured for public access and can be accessed from any system or location.**
+A public REST API endpoint that provides user data with optional filtering capabilities. **This API is configured for public access and can be accessed from any system or location.**

 ## 🌐 Public Access Features